GerrySeidman/rectangles/auriStorKerberosPrincipals.md

 # Setting up Kerberos Principals for AuriStor Servers

-### FIXING????

-kadmin: addprinc -randkey afs3-bos/play.gerry@PLAY.GERRY

-kadmin ktadd -k ./bos.keytab -e "aes256-cts-hmac-sha1-96:normal aes128-cts-hmac-sha1-96:normal des3-hmac-sha1:normal arcfour-hmac-md5:normal" afs3-bos/play.gerry@PLAY.GERRY

-Then the following worked:

-sudo bos create -server afsdb1.play.gerry -type simple -instance ptserver -cmd /usr/lib/yfs/ptserver -localauth

-### AFTER FIXING

 We will be setting up Kerberos Principals for for use by the AuriStor Servers.
 Some of these principals have historical names

 The steps in this lab will be:

 1. Create Kerberos principal used in legacy AFS deployments `afs/play.gerry@PLAY.GERRY`
 2. Create Kerberos principal used by YFS for RXGK authentication `yfs-rxgk/play.gerry@PLAY.GERRY`
-3. Create an afs3-bos principal and keytab for each YFS server.  `afs3-bos/play.gerry@PLAY.GERRY`
+3. Create an afs3-bos principal and keytab for **EACH OF** the YFS server.s

 After completing this lab: